 Despite these penalties, if you’re caught doing business without proper registration, it won’t invalidate your existing contracts, and it won’t prevent you from defending a lawsuit in the state.

-You can find the legal context for these penalties in RCW 23.95.505 of the Washington State Legislature.
+You can find the legal context for these penalties in RCW 23.95.505 of the Revised Code of Washington.

 What is considered “doing business” in Washington?

 We’ve established why you shouldn’t do business without a foreign qualification.
 But what exactly does it mean to “do business” in Washington?
 The state’s LLC Act doesn’t specifically define this term, but its tax laws indicate that you are considered to be “doing business” in Washington and required to foreign qualify if: